 Rottweilers that have been mistreated or have been attacked in the past will likely growl.
 If you’ve adopted a Rottweiler, make sure you are aware of their past and know what can trigger him or her.

 It’s normal for dogs like Rottweiler to assert dominance when they come across another pet in the house or another dog while out walking.
 When Rottweilers want to show their dominance, they will growl to scare off the other dog or pet.
 They want to make it clear that they are in charge of their territory and are the dominant ones not to be messed with.

 8. Rottweiler growling due to pain

 Sometimes showing dominance can get your Rottweiler into trouble.
-If the other dog or pet challenges their dominance, both dogs can get into a fight and can cause injuries that are painful.
+If the other dog or pet challenges their dominance, both dogs can put themselves in unfortunate situations and be injured.

 In this case, your Rottweiler will growl loudly to cope with that pain and to inform you that they are in deep pain.
 If you touch their injury, they may growl at you.